react-dnd/react-dnd/docs/index.md

 The second package instructs React DnD to use [the HTML5 drag and drop API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Drag_and_drop) under the hood.
 You may choose to use a third-party backend instead, such as [the touch backend](https://github.com/yahoo/react-dnd-touch-backend).

-While we suggest you to use NPM, you can find the precompiled UMD build in the `dist` folder available on the [latest](https://github.com/gaearon/react-dnd/tree/latest/dist) branch as well as in every [tagged release](https://github.com/gaearon/react-dnd/releases).
-This is where you can point Bower if that’s what you use.
-The same instructions hold for [the HTML5 backend](https://github.com/gaearon/react-dnd-html5-backend#installation).

 ## What's It Look Like?

 -------------------